Info2win/LeetCodeSolutions/README.md

 Runtime: 36 ms, faster than 15.60% of C++ online submissions for Roman to Integer.
 Memory Usage: 12.7 MB, less than 5.09% of C++ online submissions for Roman to Integer.

+## Q3 longestCommonPrefix

+Solved by using nested loops and checked all the strings against first string with an if

+Runtime: 4 ms, faster than 79.52% of C++ online submissions for Longest Common Prefix.
+Memory Usage: 9.3 MB, less than 55.62% of C++ online submissions for Longest Common Prefix.